blakeaw/blakeaw.github.io/software.md

 subtitle: A selection of software contributions.
 ---

-Note that additional software contributions can be found on my GitHub account page, [github.com/blakeaw](https://github.com/blakeaw), as well as the [NTBEL](https://github.com/NTBEL) and [LoLab-MSM](https://github.com/LoLab-MSM) GitHub organizations.
+Note that additional software contributions can be found on my GitHub account page, [github.com/blakeaw](https://github.com/blakeaw), as well as the [NTBEL](https://github.com/NTBEL), [LoLab-MSM](https://github.com/LoLab-MSM), and [Borealis-BioModeling](https://github.com/Borealis-BioModeling) GitHub organizations.

 ------
 ------

 # Research Software

-Software developed as a part of my research at UT Dallas or Vanderbilt University.
+Software developed as a part of my research at UT Dallas and Vanderbilt University.

 ## Web apps